Jabalpur Airport: Runway

-The runway is capable of serving narrow body aircraft including Airbus 320 family/Boeing 737-800 and is equipped with night landing facilities, DVOR/DME, NDB and precision approach path indicator.
-It has a parking for 4 A-320/B-737 or 4 ATR-72 aircraft.
+The runway is capable of serving narrow body aircraft including Airbus A320/Boeing 737-800 and is equipped with night landing facilities, DVOR/DME, NDB and precision approach path indicator.
+It has a parking for four Airbus A320/Boeing 737 or four ATR-72 aircraft.
 ILS is under process after completion of runway expansion, by CNS team and ADS-B and RCAG is going to commissioned soon.

-The newly expanded runway, 2,750 m long, was successfully trialed by a Delhi–Jabalpur IndiGo Airlines flight on Saturday, 27 May 2023, and came under regular operation the next week.
+The newly expanded runway, 2,750 m long, was successfully trialed by a Delhi–Jabalpur IndiGo flight on 27 May 2023, and came under regular operation the next week.
 With the runway expansion, Jabalpur Airport is now home to the second longest runway in Madhya Pradesh, next only to that of Indore Airport (2,754 m) and ahead of the runways at Bhopal Airport (2,744 m), Gwalior Airport (2,743 m), and Khajuraho Airport (2,274 m).

-Terminal

-The new terminal building has been designed to accommodate 800 passengers at the peak hours.
-It has 14 check-in desks apart from CCTV's and an X-ray machine for security.
-The airport is equipped with runway lighting, car-calling, night landing facilities, a food stall and an ATM.
-The Government of Madhya Pradesh had provided with Tourism Information Center and medical facilities like first-aid, MIR, and doctors and nurse will be provided soon.

 Expansion

 The new terminal building, spread over an area of 115,180 sq.ft.
 (10,701 m^{2}), with a capacity to handle 800 passengers during peak hours is constructed and inaugurated by Prime Minister Narendra Modi through video conferencing on 10 March 2024.
 The terminal has three aerobridges, an advanced baggage screening system and a car parking for more than 250 cars and buses.

 The new terminal also includes the extension of runway to 2,750 m from the current 1,988 m with one end with ILS facility, a 14 km long boundary wall, a 5 km long approach road connecting airport to the city, a 32 m high new Air Traffic Control (ATC) tower cum technical block, apron, taxiway, isolation bay and a fire station at a cost of Rs.
 412 crores.
 Hence, the foundation stone was laid on 13 August 2018, by Suresh Prabhu, Jayant Sinha, Rakesh Singh amongst others.
 These upgrades were expected to be completed by December 2021, but due to the COVID-19 pandemic, which faced delays in work, it got delayed, and was finally completed and inaugurated on 10 March 2024.